avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/QUICKSTART.md

 * The board may not be able to obtain time from the NTP server.
 Resetting the board should re-try the NTP connection and will likely succeed on the next try.

 ## 16. Try More Examples
-Avnet as pre-enabled other Imagimob models to work with IoTConnect on this evaluation kit.
+Avnet as pre-enabled other Imagimob models to work with /IOTCONNECT on this evaluation kit.
 To flash a new model, use the link(s) below:
 * [IMU Model Example](https://github.com/avnet-iotconnect/avnet-iotc-mtb-ai-imu-example)